 “I wanted to stay here,” she said.
 “And here we are.”

-Now in her second year of the MPH program at the Muskie School and graduating in May, Emily's route to presenting in Reykjavik began with a missed opportunity from her undergrad years.
+Now in her second year of the MPH program at the Muskie School and set to graduate in May, Emily’s road to Reykjavik began with a missed opportunity from her undergrad years.

 “I was enrolled in the Honors Abroad in Iceland class, and unfortunately, the year that I qualified for the class, it didn’t run.
 Then I couldn’t fit it into my schedule the following year.
 So I never got to go on that trip,” she said.
 “It was kind of upsetting, because I was looking forward to going to Iceland for a long time.”